 We knew we wanted to build a photography gallery right away.
 But our challenge was to create something different, something that was more impactful than simply hanging pictures on the wall.
 Not to mention, hanging pictures would be difficult, as the space within the flagship was new and we had to avoid causing any permanent damage.

-As we looked through the works of @trashhand and @swopes, we found our inspiration - they are street photographers and in order to capture their images they must climb buildings, or crawl into subway tunnels and access points that are off-limits to the rest of us.
-This physicality was exactly what we needed to explore to make the gallery special.
+As we looked through the works of @trashhand and @swopes, we found our inspiration - they are street photographers who capture their images through physicality: they climb buildings or crawl deep into subway tunnels to access spaces that are off-limits to the rest of us.
+The physical piece of their story was exactly what we needed to explore to make the gallery special.

 We ideated a pair of climbable sculptures, one for each photographer, that invited gallery visitors to climb, crawl, and explore the images on display.